Ellen Zitek: Reception

 A Western Mail reporter branded Ellen a "man-eating blonde nurse".
 They added "while Ellen initially turns the male doctors' heads, especially unlucky-in-love American medic Jim Brodie, her ruthless, manipulative side shines through all to soon."
 Hoyle of the Daily Mirror branded the character a "scheming nurse" and "trouble-maker".
 They stated that Casualty viewers were "dabbing their eyes with sudden sympathy" over the cancer storyline.
 Their colleague Beth Neil also branded her a "scheming nurse".
 Lawrence from the publication described her as the "manipulative Ukrainian nurse Ellen".
 While Damien Fletcher said that the actress "injected an extra dose of glamour into Casualty."
 The Sunday Mail's Hendry called her a "mercenary Ukrainian nurse".
 Jon Wise from The People said that Harry "rocked Casualty viewers by romping with stunning nurse Ellen Zitek and getting her pregnant."
 The Daily Mirror, Birmingham Mail and Daily Record included Ellen's cancer storyline in their "pick of the day" features.
-A writer from the Wexford People branded Ellen a "scheming minx" full of "selfishness" and chose the episode which she concealed a patients nationality in their "one to watch" feature.
+A writer from the Wexford People branded Ellen a "scheming minx" full of "selfishness" and chose the episode which she concealed a patient's nationality in their "one to watch" feature.

 Television critic Jim Shelley disliked the character.
 He called her the "intensely irritating, slightly psychotic Ukrainian stepsister Ellen."
 He did not think that she was a well acted character.
 He scathed "with Ellen facing deportation (mostly for her [Bouzova's] appalling acting)".
 He later branded her "the most irritating person on television."
-He also opined that she was a "strange" character with a "incomprehensible, irritating accent" much like the EastEnders character Vicki Fowler (Scarlett Johnson).
+He also opined that she was a "strange" character with an "incomprehensible, irritating accent" much like the EastEnders character Vicki Fowler (Scarlett Johnson).
 The following year Shelley said he was unsure how much more Ellen being on-screen viewers could cope up with.
 He also named her the "big wuss of the week" in his television column.

 The story involving Ellen and Abs was not well received by the Daily Mirror's Polly Hudson.
-She ranted "Casualty The Abs/Ellen/Nina triangle is ludicrous - and now dull, too."
+She ranted "Casualty The Abs/Ellen/Nina triangle is ludicrous – and now dull, too."
 Tom Adair of The Scotsman branded Ellen a "winsome" character and opined that Abs marrying her for a visa "limp" story telling.
 Adair thought the character was a liar.
 He stated "maybe the baby is a figment of Ellen's "rich fantasy life".
 A rich fantasy life is something boring, anaesthetised old Casualty could be doing with."